5 Best Snorkel Spots (and swim with turtles) in Maui, Hawaii - Video included!

 Scroll down for video footage of what we found under the sea at Honolua Bay!

 #4.
-Turtle Town
+Turtle Town - Wailea area

 Turtle Town is found near Makena on the southern shore of Maui, specifically near Maluaka Beach.
 You don’t need to be a genius to figure out that this is the best place in Maui to see Hawaiian green sea turtles.
 Maluaka Beach is also a popular destination for families with kids.
 The soft sand is great for relaxing and volleyball.
 And Makena is a popular destination for whale watching tours over the winter months.

 When you come to Maluaka Beach, walk south until you reach the rocks.
 The coral reef stretches out from there, and that’s where you’ll find the vast majority of the turtles.
 Also watch out for angelfish, butterflyfish, triggerfish, and trumpetfish.
-You may also see octopus and moray eels.
+You may also see octopuses and moray eels.
 Maluaka Beach is adjacent to the Makena Beach and Golf Resort.
 Note that there is no sign for Maluaka Beach.
 This keeps down the number of visitors.

 #5.
 Molokini Crater